 The Koules Fortress is an important Venetian landmark in Heraklion as it was used to defend the city’s harbor.
 Nowadays, it occasionally hosts concerts and art exhibitions.

-You can admire it on the outside, or you can go inside and enjoy a picturesque view from the rooftop for only 2 Euros.
+You can admire it on the outside, or you can go inside and enjoy a picturesque view from the rooftop for a few Euros.

 On your way to the fortress, you’ll walk alongside the colorful port of Heraklion where you can simply enjoy looking at the white, blue, and red boats.